reagan-lopez/csc/README.md

    - Enabled Binning for the `CustomerAge` column using bins (0, 18, 30, 40, 50, 60, 70, inf).
    - Enabled Target Encoding on `CustomerID`, set to the mean of the `Returned` values.

-3. Following thorough comparison, the **Gradient Boosting Classifier** was selected as the optimal choice, based on an assessment of scores with other classifiers.
+3. Following thorough comparison, the **Random Forest Classifier** was selected as the optimal choice, based on an assessment of scores with other classifiers.
 To initiate the training process, execute [src/training.py](src/training.py):

     `python3 src/training.py`